shamimgolafshan/Reconstructing-Seen-Images/README.md

 1. Fang, Tao, Yu Qi, and Gang Pan.
 "Reconstructing perceptive images from brain activity by shape-semantic gan."
 Advances in Neural Information Processing Systems 33 (2020): 13038-13048.
 2. Shen, Horikawa, Majima, and Kamitani (2019) Deep image reconstruction from human brain activity.
 PLoS Comput.
 Biol. http://dx.doi.org/10.1371/journal.pcbi.1006633.

----

-Replace `path/to/your/framework-image.png` with the actual path to your framework overview image in the repository.
-This README file includes all the essential information about your project, along with citations for the relevant articles.